cgarciae/treex/README.md

 grads = loss_fn(model, x, y)
 model = jax.tree_map(sdg, model, grads)
 ```
-Treex Modules are compatible with tooling from the JAX ecosystem, which enables correct unification of Modules as both the parameter containers and the definition of the forward computation.
+This makes Treex Modules compatible with tooling from the broader JAX ecosystem, and enables correct unification of Modules as both parameter containers and the definition of the foward computation.

 ### Initialization
 Initialization in Treex is done by calling the `init` method on the Module with a seed.
 This returns a new Module with all fields initialized.